 The start of the 21st century splash-landed Gosling into a sea of lead roles in the motion picture industry.
 After playing a football player in Remember The Titans (2000), he impressed critics with his portrayal of Danny Balint, a Jewish boy turned Nazi, in The Believer (2001) (the latter of which earned him an Independent Spirit Award nomination for Best Male Lead).
 He continued to impress viewers with his convincing turn as playboy rich-kid-turned-murderer in Murder By Numbers (2002), opposite Sandra Bullock, whom he dated for a while after shooting was finished.
 Next, he took on the title role of Leland Fitzgerald in The United States of Leland (2004), playing a teen who commits a seemingly senseless murder.
 Gosling received a 2004 ShoWest Award as Male Star of Tomorrow.
 In 2005 he shared an MTV Movie Award with his The Notebook (2004) co-star, Rachel McAdams, for Best Kiss.
 They also shared Teen Choice Awards for Choice Movie Chemistry, Choice Movie Love Scene and Choice Movie Liplock.
 He also received Choice Movie Actor: Drama and Choice Movie Breakout Performance - Male for the film.

 In 2007 he received an Oscar nomination for his work in Half Nelson (2006), in which he played a drug addicted junior high school teacher.
 In 2011, he was nominated for a Golden Globe for his performance in Blue Valentine followed by two more in 2011 for The Ides of March and Crazy, Stupid, Love.
 Following the success of these projects, Gosling topped it off with two more notable roles, the first as a 1940s cop taking on the East Coast Mafia in Gangster Squad (2013) and the second as a motorcycle stunt rider in The Place Beyond the Pines (2013).
-He will next be seen in the French-Danish thriller Only God Forgives (2013).
+He also starred in the French-Danish thriller Only God Forgives in 2013.

-When relaxing, Gosling enjoys playing music, specifically jazz on guitar and piano, reading, and horseback riding.
-He has a daughter, Esmeralda, with his The Place Beyond the Pines co-star Eva Mendes.
+When relaxing, Ryan enjoys playing music, specifically jazz on guitar and piano, reading, and horseback riding.
+He has two daughters, Esmeralda and Amada Lee, with his The Place Beyond the Pines co-star Eva Mendes.